Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 ## Current Work Focus

-- Firebase Authentication (Google sign-in) is now fully integrated.
+- Firebase Authentication (Google sign-in) is fully integrated.
 - All Supabase authentication code and configuration have been removed.
-- Firestore data functions and UI integration for journal entries are complete and now securely scoped to the authenticated user.
+- Firestore data functions and UI integration for journal entries are complete and securely scoped to the authenticated user.
+- Simulated voice journal entries (via the microphone button in EntriesList) are now saved to Firestore and persist after refresh, matching manual entry persistence.
 - Documentation and checklist are kept up to date as development continues.

 ## Recent Changes